Cytology exam of pleural fluid

 How to Prepare for the Test

 No special preparation is needed before the test.
-A chest x-ray will likely be done before and after the test.
+A chest x-ray or ultrasound will likely be done before and after the test.

 Do not cough, breathe deeply, or move during the test to avoid injury to the lung.